elasticio/postgresql-component/README.md

 ### Input metadata

 Input metadata contains one field `Sql Injection string`.
-You can put there SQL query, SQL script or set SQL query from the previous step.
+You can put there SQL query, SQL script or set of SQL queries from the previous step.
 You can put only one SQL query or several queries with delimiter `;`.
-All queries are executed in one transaction if something wrong with one of execution, all changes will rollback.
+All queries are executed in one transaction.
+All changes will rollback, if something wrong with one of execution.
 For example, you have some file with defined SQL script and want to execute this.
 You need to use some component which can read this file on the previous step and return value like this:
 ```$xslt